damassi/atom-scroll-percentage/README.md

-# atom-scroll-percentage
+# Atom Scroll Percentage

-A package to display the current vertical scroll percentage in the status bar
+A tiny package that tracks your current scroll percentage in the window, similar to Vim.